tmtmtm/bashible/README.md

 ##### var NAME #####

 Use at the top of the blebook.
-First it checks wether the environment variable is present, secondly it preserves it over sudo (which normally cleans the environment).
+First it checks wether the environment variable NAME is non-empty, secondly it preserves it over sudo (which normally cleans the environment).
 It is preserved only for direct childs, you should use the 'var' command in all inherited blebooks again.